 The evaluation and certificate will be sent to the teacher in early April.

-Community recitals will be held at Crista’s nursing home in February 2019 – ask your teacher if you can participate.
+Community recitals will be held at Crista’s nursing home – ask your teacher if you can participate.

 Music Artistry Program (MAP)

 The Music Artistry Program of the Washington State Music Teachers Association is a self supporting enterprise developed to encourage interest in music and to maintain standards of fine workmanship among student musicians.
 Each student and ensemble will be given a certificate from WSMTA as well as a written evaluation and oral comments from the visiting artist.
 A parent information sheet is available here.
-The application form for this year is not yet available.
+Please contact your teacher to register.

 Application deadline for Piano and Voice MAP: January 8, 2019